abpframework/abp/docs/en/Blog-Posts/2021-10-05 v5_0_Beta1/POST.md

 ### Visual Studio Upgrade

-As .NET 6 is a preview version you need to make changes on your current Visual Studio.
+As .NET 6 is a preview version you need to make changes on the Visual Studio 2019.
 If you want to run a .NET 6 project on Visual Studio 2019, you need to install the latest .NET SDK 6 from https://dotnet.microsoft.com/download/dotnet/6.0 and also enable the  `Use Previews of the .NET SDK` option from Visual Studio 2019 options.
 See the screenshot: